cns-iu/hra-vccf-ftu-supporting-information/code/README.md

       W: 1720
       H: 1720
    ```
-4. Import the vascular network and set its parameters to the same:
+3. Import the vascular network and set its parameters to the same:
     ```
       X: 920
       Y: 890
       W: 1720
       H: 1720
     ```
-6. The female visualization is mirrored/flipped vertically
+4. The female visualization is mirrored/flipped vertically.